 I passed a ton of roadside motels that apparently don’t have websites.
 I had booked a room in eastern Oklahoma for more than $60, since that was the cheapest I could find online, but it turns out a lot of these places that aren’t on the internet cost much less.
 Note to Route 66 road trippers: If you want to save money, don’t bother booking a hotel in advance.
 Stop at one of these cheapo motels and get a room for $40 or so.

 Eventually, Route 66 led right into Tulsa, best known (at least to me) as the home of those MMMBoppin’ Hanson brothers.
 I only had a few hours to check out the town, which is a shame, because I’ve heard people say that Tulsa is cooler and more “east coast” than Oklahoma City, so it would have been interesting to see if that description was accurate.

 The main quirky attraction in Tulsa was “The Golden Driller,” a huge statue of an oil driller.
 At 76 feet tall, it made the Keeper of the Plains statue I saw on Day 2 of the trip seem tiny.
-The Golden Driller is reportedly the fourth-highest statue in the U.S. This guy ranks right up there with the Statue of Liberty!
+The Golden Driller is reportedly the sixth-highest statue in the U.S. This guy ranks right up there with the Statue of Liberty!
 I don’t know whether that’s tragic or awesome.

 The rest of my afternoon was spent in the Blue Dome District, a cool entertainment area that had a lot of bars, restaurants, and street art.

 Coming on Wednesday: The final day of the road trip, in which I visit the freakiest ghost town I’ve ever seen…